 Be aware that even where escalation procedures are clear, what often causes problems is the seeming unavailability of HR at times when they do try to escalate.
 How many times do you really expect managers to try to get hold of you before they decide they have other more important things to do?
 Is your HR team responsive enough to managers asking for support?

-#3 Timescales: instead of berating managers for forgetting that staff have reached the end of their probationary period, organise a proper mechanism of flagging this up to managers when there is just one month to go.
+Instead of berating managers for forgetting that staff have reached the end of their probationary period, organise a proper mechanism of flagging this up when there is just one month to go.

-#1 Expectations: when your new starter arrives, set out clearly how often their performance will be reviewed.
-Do not give your new starters an expectation that nothing will be said and that no review will take place until the end of their probationary period.
+When a new starter arrives, clearly set out how often their performance will be reviewed.
+Don’t give new starters an expectation that nothing will be said and that no review will take place until the end of their probationary period.

-Also, be clear about what you do not think they should expect to be supported with.
+Also, be clear about what you don’t think they should expect to be supported with.
 Be particularly clear, if you think that necessary, with your new starters that your title is ‘manager’ rather than ‘parent’.

-Aim to review weekly in the first month and then review monthly thereafter.
+In the first month, aim to review weekly and then review monthly thereafter.
 Even just a 5 minute formal catch up with them is sufficient to ensure they understand that they are still on probation.
 It also gives them regular opportunity to bring issues of concern to your attention.

-#2 Setting targets: set targets for performance from week 1.
+Set targets for performance from week one.
 Don’t wait until you have problems before setting targets.

 Ideally set targets based on outputs rather than inputs i.e. it’s not about time spent on the production line, but the number of quality widgets coming off the end of the production line.